p-o-l-e/spiro/README.md

 Cross-platform compatibility not guaranteed – Currently tested only on Linux, with macOS and Windows testing needed.

 Feature changes may happen – Some modules, parameters, or workflows might be adjusted before the first stable release.

-**How You Can Help:**

-Report issues & feedback to help refine performance and stability.

-Test on macOS & Windows to assist with cross-platform improvements.

-Share thoughts on usability & workflow to shape future updates.

-Your input will directly influence Spiro's evolution—let’s build something great together!